 Risotto – Better Prepared In The U.S.

-Risotto lends itself to endlessly different flavor combinations as the delicious, creamy, yet nutty blandness of Arborio rice is a perfect transfer medium.
-Growing up my favorite Risotto was one my mother, Lucrezia, made with Asparagus, pancetta (bacon), and Gruyere Cheese.
+Risotto lends itself to endlessly different flavor combinations.
+The delicious, creamy, yet nutty blandness of Arborio rice is a perfect transfer medium.
+Growing up my favorite Risotto was one my mother, Lucrezia, made.
+She used Asparagus, pancetta (bacon), and Gruyere Cheese in the Risotto.

 Here’s how to make Lucrezia’s incredible Risotto with Asparagus, Bacon, and Gruyere Cheese: